matthieuMoisson/teads/readme.md

 | Windows | 0.22414444 |

-The best systeme are BSD, but there is less than 10 lignes in our log so it is not representative.
-Same for unknown, so the third is iOS
+The high score is BSD, but it is not the best because of these ten lines (it is not representative).
+The best significative element is **OS X**

 ## How would you use this historical data to predict the event 'we benefit from a revenue' (ie revenue > 0) in a dataset where the revenue is not known yet?

-For that we will split the data into the training and test.
-Then we have to transform into the format needed by the algorithm used.
+I split the data into training and test.
+Then I have to transform into the format needed by the algorithm used.
+In this case, I use the **MultilayerPerceptronClassifier** in MlLib.

 ````
     val DSAftModified: Dataset[AftModified] = DSAft.map(aft => {